Sharp exponential localization for solutions of the Perturbed Dirac Equation: Introduction

-such that for all $x \in \R^3$
+such that for all $x \in \R^n$

-for some $C_1,C_2,C_3>0 $. \end{theorem} \begin{remark} In \cite{duyckaerts2008optimality} the Authors construct in $\R^3$ an explicit function with critical decay for the Laplace operator and for bounded potentials, moreover they suggest that an analogous construction can be done in $\R^2$: their examples are respectively $\C^4$ and $\C^2$--valued.
-The critical examples we construct in \Cref{thm:controesempio2d} and \Cref{thm:controesempio3d} are similar to the ones in \cite{duyckaerts2008optimality} and somehow motivate this numerology.
-In detail, in the case $\epsilon=0$ the function we build in \Cref{thm:controesempio3d} is similar to the example given in \cite[Theorem 3.2]{duyckaerts2008optimality}; the generalization to the case $\epsilon < 1$ is done in light of the approach of \cite[Theorem 2]{cruz1999unique}. \end{remark} \begin{remark} In accordance with the established theory for the Laplace operator, in \Cref{thm:controesempio2d} and \Cref{thm:controesempio3d} the constructed pontentials $\V$ are not symmetric and the functions $u$ are complex-valued.
-It would be interesting to understand what is the sharp decay associated to symmetric potentials $\V$. \end{remark}
+for some $C_1,C_2,C_3>0$. \end{theorem} \begin{remark} In \cite{duyckaerts2008optimality} the authors construct an explicit function in $\R^3$ with critical decay for the Laplace operator and for logaritmically growing potentials, moreover they suggest that an analogous construction can be done in $\R^2$: their examples are respectively $\C^4$ and $\C^2$--valued.
+The critical examples we construct in \Cref{thm:controesempio} are similar to the ones in \cite{duyckaerts2008optimality} and somehow motivate this numerology.
+In detail, in the case $\epsilon=0$ and $n=3$ the function we build in \Cref{thm:controesempio} is similar to the example given in \cite[Theorem 3.2]{duyckaerts2008optimality}; the generalization to the case $\epsilon < 1$ is done in light of the approach of \cite[Theorem 2]{cruz1999unique}. \end{remark} \begin{remark} In accordance with the established theory for the Laplace operator, in \Cref{thm:controesempio} the constructed potentials $\V$ are not symmetric and the functions $u$ are complex-valued.
+It would be interesting to understand what is the sharp decay associated to symmetric potentials. \end{remark}